-The kings lists only recalling isolated biblical texts—such as Genesis 4–5 and 11:10–27—most studies have been devoted to these chapters.
-Some scholars have pointed in another direction with respect to the “table of nations” in Genesis 10, however—which also constitutes a proper genealogic list.
-Early on, Samuel Driver briefly noted the affinities between this biblical text and the Greek traditions regarding Hellen and his sons, whence sprang the Greek ethnic groups—the Dorians, Aeolians, Achaeans, and Ionians.
+The king lists resemble only a few specific biblical texts, such as Genesis 4–5 and 11:10–27, and most studies have been devoted to these chapters.
+However, regarding the “Table of Nations” in Genesis 10, which also constitutes a proper genealogic list, several scholars have pointed in a different direction.
+Samuel Driver briefly noted the affinities between this biblical text and the Greek traditions regarding Hellen and his sons, whence sprang the Greek ethnic groups, the Dorians, Aeolians, Achaeans, and Ionians.
 He made no mention, however, of the Greek compositions relevant for comparison nor drew any further parallels.
-Edward Mayer and Hermann Gunkel similarly failed to discuss the issue at length.
-This neglect may be attributed to the fact that classical studies of the Greek genealogical genre were still in their infancy during this period.
+Edward Mayer and Hermann Gunkel similarly neglected to discuss the issue at length, possibly because classical studies of the Greek genealogical genre were still in their infancy during this period.

-The discovery of new papyri which preserved parts of the Catalogue of Women ascribed to Hesiod—the most important Greek genealogical composition—and their publication in the updated edition of Martin West and Reinhold Markelbach significantly impacted the field.
-Martin West published also a comprehensive study of the Catalogue of Women and Greek genealogical literature in 1985, this being followed by a new edition of the former by Glen Most (2018) and an in-depth investigation by Martina Hirschberger (2004).
+The discovery of new papyri that preserve parts of the Catalogue of Women ascribed to Hesiod, the most important Greek genealogical composition, and their publication in the updated edition of Martin West and Reinhold Markelbach significantly impacted this field of research.
+Martin West also published a comprehensive study of the Catalogue of Women and Greek genealogical literature in general in 1985, which was followed by a detailed analysis by Martina Hirschberger in 2004 and a new edition of the work by Glen Most in 2018.
 Various other scholars have shed new light on the Catalogue of Women and the Greek genealogical and mythographic literature in general.
-The new edition of Greek mythography by Robert Fowler (2000; 2013) relating to prose genealogical writing is also worthy of note.
-These new studies enable a new, comprehensive examination of the biblical genealogical texts in the light of parallels in the ancient Greek world.
+The new edition of Greek mythography by Robert Fowler (2000; 2013) is noteworthy in its treatment of prose genealogical writing.
+These recent studies enable a comprehensive new examination of the biblical genealogical texts in light of parallels in the ancient Greek world.

-Although the majority of early scholars have focused their attention on Genesis 10, the accumulating mass of data we possess today clearly indicates that the parallels with Greek genealogical writing are not confined to this chapter.
-In the wake of interest in ancient Near Eastern sources, the genealogical texts in the Pentateuch were initially regarded as a type of kings list embedded within a plot sequence, the genealogical lists thus being differentiated from the historical narrative and stories.
-In fact, however, it is not always possible to distinguish between the genealogical data and the narrative in Genesis.
-The genealogical material in Genesis runs throughout the book, forming the primary basis of two of its principal narrative threads and thus of the composition as a whole.
-It thus constitutes the bedrock of the historiographical account of the ancient period of the nation’s history, forming an integral part of the narrative—in stark contrast to the ancient Near Eastern kings lists.
+Although most early scholars focused their attention on Genesis 10, the accumulating body of data we possess today clearly indicates that the parallels with Greek genealogical writing are not confined to this chapter.
+In the wake of interest in ancient Near Eastern sources, the genealogical texts in the Pentateuch were initially regarded as a type of king list embedded within a plot sequence; this approach differentiated the genealogical lists from the historical narrative and stories.
+However, it is not always possible to distinguish between the genealogical data and the narrative in Genesis.
+The genealogical material in Genesis runs throughout the book, forming the primary basis of two of its principal narrative sequences and thus of the composition as a whole.
+It therefore constitutes the bedrock of the historiographical account of the ancient period of the nation’s history, forming an integral part of the narrative, in stark contrast to the ancient Near Eastern king lists.
 The Greek genealogical works also blend genealogical sequences with stories of the eponymous founding fathers and heroes, creating a complex historical composition.
-Of all extant literature of ancient Near Eastern civilizations only in these two corpora—the biblical and Greek—do we find the schematization of historical, geographical, mythological, and ethnographical traditions into lineage lists and narratives based upon genealogical details.
-In both cases, ethnic groups or geographical units personified as human beings serve as the eponymous or the father of the nation, the latter being depicted as having military, marital, family relations with each other.
-Both corpora exhibit a strong ethnographical orientation and interest in the people’s development from its early ancestors and tribes.
+Of all extant literature of the ancient Near Eastern civilizations, only these two corpora, the biblical and the Greek, schematize historical, geographical, mythological, and ethnographical traditions into lineage lists and narratives based upon genealogical details.
+In both cases, ethnic groups or geographical units personified as human beings serve as the eponymous national fathers who engage in military, marital, and family relations with each other.
+Both literatures exhibit a strong ethnographical orientation and interest in the people’s development from its early ancestors and tribes.